ProfessorKazarinoff/jupyterhub-engr101/docs/docs/server_setup.md

 ## Summary

 In this section, we accomplished a lot.
 First we created an account on Digital Ocean and logged into the Digital Ocean Dashboard.
 Then we created a new project on Digital Ocean.
 Next we created a new Digital Ocean Droplet (a new server) and made sure the new Droplet had our SSH keys saved when the Droplet was created.
 After we created the Droplet, we logged into the server as ```root``` and created a new non-root sudo user.
-Before we exited out of the root profile, we make sure to save the SSH keys from the root user's profile and add these SSH keys to the non-root sudo user's profile.
-Finally we logged into the server as the non-root sudo user and made sure that user has sudo privileges.
+Before we exited out of the root profile, we made sure to save the SSH keys from the root user's profile and add these SSH keys to the non-root sudo user's profile.
+Finally we logged into the server as the non-root sudo user and made sure the new non-root user has sudo privileges.

 ## Next Steps